ZyadZ2000/tivac_bootloader/README.md

 The reserved space for the bootloader is 24 KBs.
 The bootloader currently only accepts a raw binary application.
 Code execution happens from RAM.
 Data is verified through a simple CRC algorithm.

+The code was successfully tested using a node.js script that communicated with the serial port.

 ## Plan

 0 - Improvements to code design.\